Visiting Isla Tortuga

 One of the best parts of the island is actually under water.
 You can go snorkeling or scuba diving and unlike Isla del Coco, you can come here if you are not an expert (yet).
 Prepare to see manta rays, dolphins, octopuses and sharks.
 Other than stunning marine life, you can also dive to explore a touch of history.
-Off the shore of Tortuga Island are three shipwrecks you can visit.
-Explore the remains and all the wonders to be found around these sunken vessels.
+Just off the shore of Tortuga Island you can visit three shipwrecks and discover the secrets of these sunken vessels.

 Visit between December and May: This is the Costa Rica dry season and your best chance for clear skies and plenty of sun.

 Explore the diversity of the island: Don’t just go to Isla Tortuga to stay at the beach.
 Combine several activities and explore the island itself as well as its beaches.
 Don’t forget to try your hand at diving and spot amazing marine life as well as three sunken ships!

 Choose your home base wisely: You can take your tour from various locations so make sure to take the rest of your trip into account.
 If you want to explore the Nicoya Peninsula more, for instance, stay at Montezuma.
 If you are heading to San Jose after visiting the island, Jaco and Puntarenas might be the better options.
 Jaco is also great for surfing!